-How I Scaled My Marketing Business Without Using Any Marketing
+How I Scaled My Business Without Spending A Dime

-After 'secretly' starting my business in June of 2018, there were a few things I specifically did that made me, in my opinion, successful without the use of any marketing.
+After 'secretly' starting my business in June of 2018, there were a few things I specifically did that made me, in my opinion, successful without spending a dime.

 Fast forward two years later to June of 2020.
 I have scaled my business from one 'secret' client, to working with over 30 clients and being featured in publications and networks such as Inside Edition, Entrepreneur, Inc., ESPN, Gymshark and Apple News.

 Well, how'd I get here?

 The truth is, all businesses operate differently, provide various services, and rely on different forms of marketing to earn new business.